 Herrman & Herrman, P.L.L.C., understands the many complexities of premises liability claims and knows how to hold negligent property owners and others accountable for these kinds of accidents.
 Call us or contact us online now to take advantage of a free consultation.

-Visitors to property are customarily granted one of three statuses in Texas:
+Visitors to a property are customarily granted one of three statuses in Texas:

-- Invitee — An invitee is a person who is on a premises by the expressed or implied invitation of the property owner.
-Members of the public are considered invitees when a premises is open to the public.
+- Invitee — An invitee is a person who is on-premises by the expressed or implied invitation of the property owner.
+Members of the public are considered invitees when a premise is open to the public.
 Invitees are owed the highest duty of care, and a property owner has a duty to protect the invitee from any dangerous condition.
-A property owner is negligent when a condition on a premises posed an unreasonable risk of harm, the property owner was aware of the danger or should have been aware of it, and the property owner failed to warn the invitee of the risk or correct the danger.

 - Trespasser — A trespasser is a person who enters a premises without the permission of a property owner.
 They are owed no duty of care.
 The only duty a property owner owes to a trespasser is to not intentionally or willfully injure the trespasser.
 Keep in mind, however, that trespassers may be upgraded in terms of legal rights to invitee or licensee statuses for premises liability cases when the trespassers were children, volunteer rescuers, people seeking help for emergencies, or “tolerated trespassers,” which means individuals who are repeat offenders and property owners have not made any efforts to prevent or discourage similar trespassing events.